Sherpa-Sec/Sherpa-Sec/README.md

 <h2 align="left">🌱 About Me</h2>

-Building hands-on IT and cybersecurity skills through real-world labs and projects.
+- Cybersecurity graduate and U.S. Army veteran building practical IT and security skills through real-world labs and projects.
+- Interested in system administration, networking, security operations, and continuous learning.

-> **Fun fact:** I enjoy anime, cycling, traveling, and exploring new cultures and food
+- **Fun fact:** I enjoy anime, cycling, traveling, and exploring new cultures and food.

 <br>